JoanMonserrat/POMSelenium1/README.md

 - Tests are executed using `pytest`
 - You can view results in the **Actions** tab on GitHub

+## HTML report:
+After the workflow run and HTML report will be generated.
+Can find it:
+- Select workflow run
+- Below in the "artifacts" section report can be downloaded
+- Open the file, usually using google chrome to see the report.

 ---

 ## ✅ Test Cases